theosotr/fsmove-eval/README.md

 ```

 *NOTE*: Some catalog applications are not deterministic;
-thus there might be a slight variation is some modules.
+thus, there might be a slight variation is some modules.

 # Trace Dataset